Medical Statistics Group

 • Develop and deliver excellent quality research-informed teaching relevant to today's students, at undergraduate, postgraduate and professional development levels.

-• To contribute to the corporate aims of the School of Health and Related Research (ScHARR), Faculty and the University and engage with the wider external community in a manner that will benefit the group, ScHARR and the University.
+• To contribute to the corporate aims of the School of Health and Related Research (ScHARR), Faculty and the University and engage with the wider external community to benefit the group, ScHARR and the University.

-The Group operates in the three main areas of research, teaching and consultancy.
+The Group operates in three main areas: research, teaching and consultancy.

 Research